-- 13.11.1.
-Where the Contractor wants a person to be removed from its list of patients with immediate effect on the grounds that: - (a) the person has committed an act of violence against any of the persons specified in clause 13.11.2 or has behaved in such a way that any of those persons has feared for their safety; and - (b) the Contractor has reported the incident to the police, the Contractor must give notice to the Board in accordance with clause 13.11.3. - 13.11.2.
-The persons referred to in this clause are: - (a) if the Contract is with an individual medical practitioner, that individual; - (b) if the Contract is with a partnership, a partner in the partnership; - (c) if the Contract is with a company limited by shares, a person who is both a legal and beneficial owner of shares in that company; - (d) a member of the Contractor's staff; - (e) a person engaged by the Contractor to perform or assist in the performance of services under the Contract; or - (f) any other person present on the practice premises or in the place where services were provided to the person under the Contract. - 13.11.3.
-Notice under clause 13.11.1 may be given by any means but, if not in writing, must subsequently be confirmed in writing before the end of a period of seven days beginning with the date on which notice was given. - 13.11.4.
-The Board must acknowledge in writing receipt of a request for removal from the Contractor under clause 13.11.1. - 13.11.5.
-A removal requested in accordance with clause 13.11.1 takes effect at the time at which the Contractor: - (a) makes a telephone call to the Board, or - (b) sends or delivers the notice to the Board. - Where, under clause 13.11 the Contractor has given notice to the Board that it wants to have a person removed from its list of Classification: Official patients, the Contractor must inform that person of that fact unless: - (a) it is not reasonably practicable for the Contractor to do so; or - (b) the Contractor has reasonable grounds for believing that to do so would:

-- (i) be harmful to that person's physical or mental health, or - (ii) put the safety of any person specified in clause 13.11.2 at risk. - 13.11.7.
+- (a) accepts a person onto its list of patients; and - (b) subsequently becomes aware that the person has previously been removed from the list of patients of another provider of primary medical services- - because the person committed an act of violence against any of the persons specified in clause 13.11.2 (as read with clause 13.11.2A) or behaved in such a way that any of those persons feared for their safety; and - (ii) the other provider of primary medical services reported the incident to the police, the Contractor may give notice to the Board in accordance with clause 13.11.3 that it wants to have the person removed from its list of patients with immediate effect.

+- 13.11.2.
+The persons referred to in this clause are: - (a) if the Contract is with an individual medical practitioner, that individual; - (b) if the Contract is with a partnership, a partner in the partnership; - (c) if the Contract is with a company limited by shares, a person who is both a legal and beneficial owner of shares in that company; - (d) a member of the Contractor's staff; - (e) a person engaged by the Contractor to perform or assist in the performance of services under the Contract; or - (f) any other person present on the practice premises or in the place where services were provided to the person under the Contract. - 13.11.2A.
+For the purposes of clause 13.11.1A, any reference to "the Contractor" in clause 13.11.2 is to be read as a reference to the other provider of primary medical services referred to in clause 13.11.1A, and clause 13.11.2 is to be construed accordingly.

+- 13.11.3.
+Notice under clause 13.11.1 or 13.11.1A may be given by any means but, if not in writing, must subsequently be confirmed in writing before the end of a period of seven days beginning with the date on which notice was given. - 13.11.4.
+The Board must acknowledge in writing receipt of a request for removal from the Contractor under clause 13.11.1 or 13.11.1A. - 13.11.5.
+A removal requested in accordance with clause 13.11.1 or 13.11.1A takes effect at the time at which the Contractor: - (a) makes a telephone call to the Board, or - (b) sends or delivers the notice to the Board. - 13.11.6.
+Where, under clause 13.11 the Contractor has given notice to the Board that it wants to have a person removed from its list of Classification: Official patients, the Contractor must inform that person of that fact unless: - (a) it is not reasonably practicable for the Contractor to do so; or - (b) the Contractor has reasonable grounds for believing that to do so would: - (i) be harmful to that person's physical or mental health, or - (ii) put the safety of any person specified in clause 13.11.2 at risk. - 13.11.7.
 Where a person is removed from the Contractor's list of patients under clause 13.11, the Board must give that person notice in writing of that removal. - 13.11.8.
 The Contractor must record the removal from its list of patients under this clause 13.11 and the circumstances leading to that removal in the medical records of the person removed.